avraham-bernstein/avraham-bernstein.github.io/cv/cv-lite.md

 3. __1992-95:__ __Invented__ a _DSL_ (implemented in C using [lex and yacc]( https://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/tutorial-large.pdf) ) that was the backbone for a software development tool chain for the [DSPG](https://en.wikipedia.org/wiki/DSP_Group) [PINE](https://www.edn.com/dsp-group-pinedspcore/) CPU:

-	* The tool chain included a CPU simulator, debugger with a programmable I/O port simulator (BTW still, in 2025, not yet found on most debuggers or emulators), assembler, disassembler, and overlay linker.
+	* The tool chain included a clock accurate CPU simulator, debugger with a programmable I/O port simulator (BTW still, in 2025, not yet found on most debuggers or emulators), assembler, disassembler, and overlay linker.
 (Note that this project was implemented before the stable version GCC 2.95 became available).
 Initially the purpose of the _DSL_ was to resolve the problem of register usage restrictions between adjacent assembly instructions.
 The VLSI architects regularly changed the restrictions which made it extremely difficult to create a hand crafted assembler in a reasonable period of time.
 A register restriction violation required the manual insertion of a _NOP_ into the instruction stream.
 (Today, i.e. 2025, modern CPU architectures can automatically "stall" the pipeline).
 	* The _DSL_ implemented a language that completely described the CPU's instruction set.
 Changes to the register restrictions were trivial to implement, and the assembler could be recompiled within an hour. __The assembler ran over 100x faster than the VLSI simulated assembler.
 The assembler ran for over 100 hours without any memory leaks.
 The assembler allowed the architects to regularly run instruction set sanity tests as soon as the architecture was updated.
 The complete tool chain was used by application programmers to build and test complete applications 6 months before the final production of the physical CPU.__

 __1990-91:__ __Invented__ a _DSL_ to completely automate a metal blade production factory at  [Iscar]( https://www.iscar.com/index.aspx/countryid/1/lang/en )-Matkash, Tefen